digitalica/msxcomputermagazine/README.md

 then the zips wont be needed any more and the normal disk images can be used.
 See https://github.com/ppeccin/WebMSX/issues/9

-## Installation
+## Deploy and Installation

+- update version nr in msxcomputermagazine.php
+- run package.sh (this creates the zip)
-As any Wordpress plugin
+- deploy msxcomputermagazine.zip, as any Wordpress plugin

 ## translation